hailelagi/hailelagi.com/content/writing/call-me-maybe-lol.md

 > At its heart a Kafka partition is a replicated log.
 The replicated log is one of the most basic primitives in distributed data systems, and there are many approaches for implementing one.
 - https://kafka.apache.org/documentation/#design_replicatedlog

-This log is an immutable grow only log of "events" that is truncated, sound familiar? this suspiciously sounds like a WAL -- and infact it is!
+This log is a totally ordered, immutable grow only sequence of "events" that is truncated, sound familiar? this suspiciously sounds like a WAL -- and infact it is!
 Kafka [even has transactions??!](https://www.confluent.io/blog/transactions-apache-kafka/) but more on that later.

 > Kafka organizes messages as a partitioned write-ahead commit log on persistent storage and provides a pull-based messaging abstraction to allow both real-time subscribers such as online services and offline subscribers such as Hadoop and data warehouse to read these messages at arbitrary pace. [^16]

-Hopefully that explains _why_ a replicated log[^16] [^17], partitions need to have a consistent view, now we can dig into **what** we need to create tiny kafka:
+Hopefully this is explains _why_ a replicated log[^16] [^17], partitions need to have a consistently ordered view, yet how exactly does a log give us these properties? some observations:

+1. a position/offset is a "timestamp" independent of a system clock
+2. reading state from a position is a deterministic process
+3. order allows us to do binary search!

+ now we can dig into **what** we need to create tiny kafka:

 The paper discusses two general replication approaches:
 1. primary-backup replication